 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.

-- You can also ask the information desk staff to contact the nurse liaison for you.
+- Ask the information desk staff to contact the nurse liaison for you.

 After the Surgery

-- Apply an alcohol-based hand sanitizer (such as Purell®) before entering.
+- Put on an alcohol-based hand sanitizer (such as Purell®) or wash your hands before entering.
 There are hand sanitizer stations located throughout the hospital.

 - Speak quietly.

-- Respect other patients’ privacy by staying at the bedside of your friend or family member.
+- Respect the privacy of other patients by staying at the bedside of your friend or family member.